bloominstituteoftechnology/Local-Environment-Setup/installation-guides/base-environment/windows.md

 The next step is configure your credentials with git.

-**Your `user.name` variable can be set to any name however you email address should be the one associated with your GitHub account.**
+**Your `user.name` variable can be set to any name; however your email address should be the one associated with your GitHub account.**

 ```text
 git config --global user.name <your username>